 In 2010, as part of its policy to promote the dance heritage and facilitate research, the Centre National de la Danse set up a grant programme called Aide à la Recherche et au Patrimoine en Danse.

-Calls for projects 2020
+Calls for projects 2021

-All dance styles are included: Baroque dance, classical dance, contemporary dance, urban dance, jazz dance, world dances, traditional dance.
+All dance aesthetics are concerned: baroque dance, classical dance, contemporary dance, urban dance(s), jazz dance, world dance(s), traditional dance(s)...

 The project must fulfil all of the following eligibility criteria: